-In addition to this, it is fundamental to keep in mind a crucial factor: collaborative spirit.
+Let’s not forget the most important quality to have: a collaborative spirit.
 A Scrum Master has to bring a community of people together in order to achieve a common goal, making sure everyone is involved and fostering collaborative dynamics.

 It is also possible to have multiple Scrum Masters, for instance a two-people shift.
 Each one in turn, a developer takes up the role of Scrum Master when changing release, as to facilitate and lead the upcoming sprints.
 Opting to alternate between two Scrum Masters may turn out to be a useful solution to boost team dynamics, since each one of them will bring to the table their point of view, sensitivities and freshness.
 Moreover, this approach helps the current Scrum Master have more hindsight and hence better support the team.

 Here’s some concrete examples of Scrum Master’s actions based on our experience: